NOW Stock Price Today (April 2026) — ServiceNow, Inc. Analysis & Key Metrics 2026-04-15

 Common investor questions about ServiceNow, Inc.

-Based on current valuation metrics for ServiceNow, Inc. (NOW): The trailing P/E ratio is 64.04, which is above the market average, indicating investors are pricing in higher growth expectations.
-The forward P/E is 21.35, lower than the trailing P/E, suggesting analysts expect earnings improvement.
-The PEG ratio is 0.94, below 1.0, which generally indicates the stock is undervalued relative to its growth rate.
-Price-to-Book is 8.64.
-Price-to-Sales is 8.50.
+Based on current valuation metrics for ServiceNow, Inc. (NOW): The trailing P/E ratio is 61.08, which is above the market average, indicating investors are pricing in higher growth expectations.
+The forward P/E is 20.33, lower than the trailing P/E, suggesting analysts expect earnings improvement.
+The PEG ratio is 1.00, near 1.0, suggesting roughly fair value relative to growth.
+Price-to-Book is 8.24.
+Price-to-Sales is 8.11.
 Valuation should be compared to Software - Application industry peers for context, as different sectors trade at different multiples.

 ServiceNow, Inc. (NOW) does not currently pay a regular dividend.
 The company may be reinvesting profits into growth initiatives, or may not yet be profitable enough to distribute earnings to shareholders.